 But today, independent doctors are looking for a different kind of growth.

 Many leading physicians aren't looking for a quick exit—they are looking for a long-term home.
-They want to continue practicing medicine, they want to retain their clinical culture, and most importantly, they want to participate in the long-term financial upside of the network they are helping to build.
+They want to continue practicing medicine, they want to retain their clinical culture, and most importantly, they want to participate in further long-term financial upside of the network they are helping to build.

 When INVO acquires or partners with a clinic, they aren't just buying revenue; they are aligning incentives.